 Amazon Marketplace Web Service (Amazon MWS) is a complete set of programming interfaces that allow businesses that sell their products through Amazon to integrate their internal software with Amazon's powerful online retail system.
 Areas covered by the Amazon Marketplace Web Service API include product listings, orders, payments, fulfillment, and reporting.
 By integrating in-house applications and work flows with Amazon's online retail network, companies can expand their reach, lower the cost of operations, speed up their response to customers, and grow their profits.
 For details about Progent's development support for Amazon Marketplace Web Service, visit Amazon Marketplace Web Service (MWS) application development and integration consulting.

-Progent's Google Cloud Platform integration consultants offer cost-effective online and on-premises support to assist organizations of any size to migrate any portion of their core IT infrastructure to Google Cloud Platform (GCP).
-This can save time and equipment costs and enable the use of Google's cutting edge AI and machine learning technology.
-Progent can assist you with every aspect of Google Cloud Platform integration including needs analysis, preparedness assessment, architectural design, testing, configuration, administration, performance optimization, software license management, backup/restore mechanisms, and security.
+Progent's Google Cloud Platform (GCP) planning and integration experts offer cost-effective remote and onsite consulting to help businesses of any size to migrate any portion of their core IT resources to Google Cloud Platform (GCP).
+This can save time and hardware costs and enable the use of Google's state-of-the-art machine learning technology.
+Progent can help you with every phase of Google Cloud Platform integration including needs analysis, readiness evaluation, system design and review, pilot testing, configuration, centralized administration, performance optimization, licensing management, disaster recovery solutions, and security strategies.

 Contact Progent for Help Integrating Office 365 with Your On-premises Exchange Environment